SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/digitization.md

 To get a sense of what can be tracked regarding specimens in your collection, see the Comprehensive Digitization Task in TW outlined next.
 Note also that you may enter data into TW record-by-record, or in batch mode (see Import and Export).

-[INSERT screenshot of Comprehesive Digitization Task screen here]
+[INSERT screenshot of Comprehensive Digitization Task screen here]